1. Education

 Colonial Athletic Association

-Learn About the 11 Colleges in the Colonial Athletic Association
+Learn About the 10 Colleges in the Colonial Athletic Association

-The Colonial Athletic Association is an NCAA Division I athletic conference with members coming from states along the Atlantic coast from Massachusetts to Georgia.
+The Colonial Athletic Association is a NCAA Division I athletic conference with members coming from states along the Atlantic coast from Massachusetts to Georgia.
 The conference headquarters are located in Richmond, Virginia.
 The majority of members are public universities, but the conference includes a wide range of school types.
-The College of William and Mary is the most prestigious and selective member institution, but all twelve schools have strong academic programs.
+The College of William and Mary is the most prestigious and selective member institution, but all ten schools have strong academic programs.

-1. Delaware, University of
+Delaware, University of

-University of Delawaremathplourde / Flickr
+University of Delaware. mathplourde / Flickr

 The University of Delaware at Newark is the largest university in the state of Delaware.
 The university is made up of seven different colleges of which the College of Arts and Sciences is the largest.
 UD's College of Engineering and its College of Business and Economics often place well on national rankings.
 The University of Delaware's strengths in liberal arts and sciences earned it a chapter of the prestigious Phi Beta Kappa honor society.